buggsi/snap-tweet/README.md

 ### Added features:
 - Can specify the output filename
-- Increased the default scale by 2x
+- Scaling parameter to increase resolution
 - Fill the comment and/or like buttons
 - Show or hide the amount of comments